 To disclose the information you have requested would impact on the ability of the parties and the court to consider the issues as they stand, in circumstances where those issues include the investigation and the question of publication of the investigation report.
-To disclose the information now may prevent persons with an interest in the information from exercising their rights, may undermine the jurisdiction of the court or may pre-judge the outcome of proceedings or any application made within the proceedings.
+To disclose information now may prevent persons with an interest in the information from exercising their rights, may undermine the jurisdiction of the court or may pre-judge the outcome of proceedings or any application made within the proceedings.

-I have therefore determined that the information sought at paragraphs 1 and 2 of your request will be withheld.
+I have therefore determined that the information sought will be withheld.
 It follows from the reasons for that decision that once the civil proceedings have been resolved, the risk of prejudice to the administration of justice may have changed and it may be that a different decision would be taken.